Sunscreen-tech/Sunscreen/sunscreen_docs/src/advanced/pruning_keys.md

 ## How to prune `PublicKey`

-You can `compile()` an FHE program and look at `fhe_program.metadata.required_keys` to get a list of required keys for your specific program.
+Each compiled FHE program contains a list the keys it needs at runtime in `fhe_program.metadata.required_keys`.
 You can then remove unneeded keys.
 For example:
 ```rust
 # use sunscreen::{
 #     fhe_program,